AndreySosnovyy/flutter_pin_code_ui/README.md

   side.

 Each of these animation types has a set of already implemented animations to chose from.
-Here is the table with all of them with useful information and recommendations.
+Here is the table with all of them plus useful information and recommendations.

 | Type    | Name         | Demo                                                                                                                                                  | Notes and Recommendations                                                                                                                                                                                                                                                                                                                                                                                             | Vibration |